gauthamchettiar/gauthamchettiar.github.io/content/posts/2023-01-04-what-is-all-the-rage-about/index.md

 ---
-title:  "🎬 Personal | What's all the 'Rage' about?"
+title:  "🎬 What's all the 'Rage' about?"
 slug: "what-is-all-the-rage-about"
 date: 2023-01-04
 lastmod: 2023-01-04